The Philadelphia Experiment Story

 Conspiracy Theory Run Amok

-Conspiracy theory has gone hand-in-hand with the Philadelphia Experiment story from the beginning.
-If they government really does, or did, possess this technology surely, some people reason, they are hiding it from the people.
+A conspiracy theory has gone hand-in-hand with the Philadelphia Experiment story from the beginning.
+If the government really does or did, possess this technology surely, some people reason, they are hiding it from the people.

 Unfortunately, these outlandish tales serve only to muddy the actual facts of what occurred that day, which may have been strange enough to begin with.
 Time travel is theoretically possible, according to Einstein's theories anyway.
 So if experiments were conducted on the manipulation of spacetime the results could have been staggering.